lopesteban/Coinvercy-JS/README.md

 ### Historical rates section

 #### In this section you can check different currencies historical rates and compare them.
-In order for the converter to work you must insert an specific date in the date inputs (day, month and year).
+In order for the converter to work you must insert a specific date in the date inputs (day, month and year).
 Historical rates section works with rates for any working day since 4 January 1999.

 #### This section consist in two sub-sections